shangyusu/shangyusu.github.io/src/pages/articles/EMNLP2020-L2KD/index.md

 ---
-title: "Dual Inference for Improving Language Understanding and Generation"
+title: "Lifelong Language Knowledge Distillation"
-date: "2020-09-18T22:40:32.169Z"
+date: "2020-09-19T22:40:32.169Z"
 layout: post
 draft: false
-path: "/posts/emnlp2020-dual-inf/"
+path: "/posts/emnlp2020-l2kd/"
-category: "NLU+NLG"
+category: "NLP"
-conference: "EMNLP2020 (Findings)"
+conference: "EMNLP2020"
 tags:
-  - "NLU"
-  - "NLG"
+  - "Lifelong Learning"
-  - "Dialogue"
+  - "Knowledge Distillation"
-description: "Shang-Yu Su, Yung-Sung Chuang, and Yun-Nung Chen"
+description: "Yung-Sung Chuang, Shang-Yu Su, and Yun-Nung Chen"
 ---

-<b>This paper will be published in Findings of EMNLP, Virtual, November 16-20, 2020.
+<b>This paper will be published in Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP 2020), Virtual, November 16-20, 2020.
 ACL.</b>

-Natural language understanding (NLU) and Natural language generation (NLG) tasks hold a strong dual relationship, where NLU aims at predicting semantic labels based on natural language utterances and NLG does the opposite.
-The prior work mainly focused on exploiting the duality in model training in order to obtain the models with better performance.
-However, regarding the fast-growing scale of models in the current NLP area, sometimes we may have difficulty retraining whole NLU and NLG models.
-To better address the issue, this paper proposes to leverage the duality in the inference stage without the need of retraining.
-The experiments on three benchmark datasets demonstrate the effectiveness of the proposed method in both NLU and NLG, providing the great potential of practical usage.
+It is challenging to perform lifelong language learning (LLL) on a stream of different tasks without any performance degradation comparing to the multi-task counterparts.
+To address this issue, we present Lifelong Language Knowledge Distillation (L2KD), a simple but efficient method that can be easily applied to existing LLL architectures in order to mitigate the degradation.
+Specifically, when the LLL model is trained on a new task, we assign a teacher model to first learn the new task, and pass the knowledge to the LLL model via knowledge distillation.
+Therefore, the LLL model can better adapt to the new task while keeping the previously learned knowledge.
+Experiments show that the proposed L2KD consistently improves previous state-of-the-art models, and the degradation comparing to multi-task models in LLL tasks is well mitigated for both sequence generation and text classification tasks.